Convert Figma logo to code with AI

 Format

-Link commands are specified as a dictionary mapping targets to source locations.
-Source locations are specified relative to the base directory (that is specified when running the installer).
+Link commands are specified as a dictionary mapping link names to targets.
+The link name (key) is where the symbolic link will be created, and the target (value) is the file in your dotfiles directory that the link will point to.
+Targets are specified relative to the base directory (that is specified when running the installer).
 If linking directories, do not include a trailing slash.

 Link commands support an optional extended configuration.
-In this type of configuration, instead of specifying source locations directly, targets are mapped to extended configuration dictionaries.
+In this type of configuration, instead of specifying targets directly, link names are mapped to extended configuration dictionaries.

 ParameterExplanation

-pathThe source for the symlink, the same as in the shortcut syntax (default: null, automatic (see below))
+pathThe target for the link (file in dotfiles directory), the same as in the shortcut syntax (default: null, automatic (see below))

 createWhen true, create parent directories to the link as needed. (default: false)

-relinkRemoves the old target if it's a symlink (default: false)
+relinkRemoves the old link if it's a symlink (default: false)

-forceForce removes the old target, file or folder, and forces a new link (default: false)
+forceForce removes the old link, file or folder, and forces a new link (default: false)

-canonicalizeResolve any symbolic links encountered in the source to symlink to the canonical path (default: true, real paths)
+canonicalizeResolve any symbolic links encountered in the target to symlink to the canonical path (default: true, real paths)

 ifExecute this in your $SHELL and only link if it is successful.

-ignore-missingDo not fail if the source is missing and create the link anyway (default: false)
+ignore-missingDo not fail if the target is missing and create the link anyway (default: false)

 globTreat path as a glob pattern, expanding patterns referenced below, linking all files matched. (default: false)